newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/multiple-dwelling-registration.md

 * Name and address of your fuel oil supplier and the grade of fuel oil used, if your building(s) is heated by fuel oil
 * Applicable fees paid

-If your business is a `Corporation, Limited Liability Company (LLC), Limited Partnership (LP), or Limited Liability Partnership (LLP)|business-structure-learn-more`, you also need the:
+If your business is a `Corporation, Limited Liability Company (LLC), Limited Partnership (LP),|business-structure-learn-more` `or Limited Liability Partnership (LLP)|business-structure-learn-more`, you also need the:

 * Name and address of your `registered agent|registered-agent`
 * Name and address of each officer or partner